autopticio/catalog/README.md

 ```

 ## Example programs
-Check out the [example programs](./examples/) for more ideas on how to use PQL to the max!
+Check out the [example programs](./examples/) for more ideas on how to use PQL for more programmable assessments.